The shift towards remote work has become a prevailing trend in today’s fast-paced business landscape.

 Features: Chat-based workspace, video conferencing, file collaboration, app integrations, and collaborative project management.

-Benefits: Seamless integration with Microsoft 365 apps, robust security features, unified communication platform.
+Benefits: Seamless integration with Microsoft 365 apps, robust security features, and a unified communication platform.

 Disadvantages: Limited integration options with non-Microsoft apps.